johnousterhout/aposd-vs-clean-code/README.md

 // primes.
 Entries increase monotonically.
 ```

 First of all I'm not sure why the "division" statement is necessary.
-I'm old school, so I expect that everyone knows to avoid division in inner loops if it can be avoided.
+I'm old school so I expect that everyone knows to avoid division in inner loops if it can be avoided.
 But maybe I'm wrong about that...

 Also, the *Sieve of Eratosthenes* does not do division, and is a lot easier to understand *and explain* than this algorithm.
 So why this particular algorithm?
 I think Knuth was trying to save _memory_ -- and in 1982 saving memory was important.
 This algorithm uses a lot less memory than the sieve.